freeCodeCamp/freeCodeCamp/guide/english/css/comments-in-css/index.md

 * A paragraph where I give informations
 * about everything that someone who reads the code
 * but didn't write it would need to know.
-* The asterisk around the paragraph make it more readable.
+* The asterisk around the paragraph makes it more readable.
 ***
 */